 Doing laundry may not be one of your favorite chores, but it is one of the simplest ways to help prevent cold and flu.
-Both illnesses are more common place in the winter months than in the summer.
-Part of the problem may be traced back to your outer winter garments that can harbor microbes.
+Both illnesses are more common place in the fall and winter months than in the rest of the year.
+Part of the problem may be traced back to your outer garments that can harbor microbes.

 “People tend to not wash things like winter coats or gloves much during the winter.
 This results in the build up of viruses and bacteria that may lead to illness.
 Clothes, including accessories, need to be washed often and on a weekly basis to limit the amount of infectious germs on clothing.”